G00232918/pands-project/README.md

 I used the following - irisData = pd.read_csv("iris_dataset.csv")

 Once the file was read in, I used the shape command to show how many rows and columns were present.
 This was for me to get the scope of how much data I was reviewing.
-With this command it showed thre was 150 rows with 5 columns.
+With this command it showed there was 150 rows with 5 columns.

 From my research I found then that is common practice in data analysis to use the head command to check that you are actuaclly reviewing the correct data before your analysis begins.
 So I printed out the first 5 lines from the dataset to show that I was.